Manish3323/bet18/readme.md

 ## Acknowledgments

-* Prediction Model used by me and Friends in 2014 Fifa world Cup to play against each other
+* Prediction Model used by Me and My Friends in FIFA World cup 2014 to play against each other
 * Dream 11 Application